-Finally, we will finish the sleeves.
-Fold the hem knits in half (face side in).
-Pin the edges of the hem knits and mark the fold line on the opposite side with pins or cuts.
+Finally, we can finish the sleeves.
+Fold the hems in half (face side in).
+Pin the edges and mark the fold line on the opposite side with pins or notches (cuts).

-Fold the hems in half lengthwise (face side out).
+Fold ("roll") the hems in half (face side out).

-Put the hem in the sleeve (sleeve is inside out).
+Put the first hem to the inside of the sleeve (sleeve is inside out).

 Pin the hem to the sleeve.

 Sew the hem to the sleeve.
 When sewing, gently stretch the hem to sew it evenly.